Tips for Protecting Your Personal Telephone Privacy

 Types of Telephone Privacy Protection

 If you haven’t yet done so, you may want to register your numbers on the national Do Not Call list at no cost by calling 1-888-382-1222 (voice) or 1-866-290-4236 (TTY).
 Note that you must call from the phone number you wish to register.
-You can also register at add your personal wireless phone number to the national Do-Not-Call list at this website: donotcall.gov.
+You can also register and add your personal wireless phone number to the national Do-Not-Call list at this website: donotcall.gov.
 Once there, you can easily submit up to three numbers at a time to see if they have been previously registered.
 If they haven’t, you can register them online.
 This process can take 3-4 minutes at most.

 Once that is done, you can work with the settings on your own phone on a call-by-call basis, or by changing a single setting in your telephone to block all outgoing calls.
 We will next discuss each in turn.